 Posts by Emily Gibson:

-Emily Gibson / Dates, Drink, Eat, Impulse Friendly, Indoors, London, Mums, £££ / central London, cocktails, covent garden, dates, dining, dining out, dinner, drinking, eating, eating out, going out, London, luxury, restaurant review, restaurant reviews, restaurants, review, reviews, special occasions, steak, Strand, west end / 2 Comments
+Emily Gibson / Eat, Impulse Friendly, Indoors, London, Mates, Mums, Organised Fun, £££ / Chelsea, luxury, Peruvian, restaurant review, restaurant reviews, restaurants, review, reviews, seafood, South American, special occasions, Vegetarian, west London / 0 Comments

 A few years ago I had my birthday brunch at Pachamama, Marylebone, where we gorged on ceviche and the (justifiably) much-hyped Pan Con Chicharrón burgers, and my housemate James got so drunk on pisco punch he accidentally broke our mate Chris’s arm.

 Last week my pal Rosie and I visited the basement of The Blue Posts in Soho to eat at Evelyn’s Table.
 Rosie had already been a couple of months previously and was the one who had insisted we make a reservation; apparently it had been sensationally, jaw-droppingly, shit-tittingly fantastic, even though she got so drunk that […]

 Bagged yourself tickets to Hamilton or Wicked?
 Here are all the best places to have dinner within a ten minute walk.

 It was only a matter of time, but someone has gone and done a Harry Potter-themed magical yet unbranded wizarding world type afternoon tea.
 And not just any someone – you’ll find it at my number one favourite London bakery, Cutter & Squidge.
 (I buy a lot of birthday cakes from there and they are freakin’ […]